mt-caret/kyomusuke/README.md

 - [x] deploy
 - [x] add-user API
 - [x] read from config file
-- [ ] use js instead of shell exec to process user addition
+- [x] use js instead of shell exec to process user addition
+- [ ] hit api when user is added
 - [ ] cache the response with ex. node-cache?
 - [ ] debug mode